NonDairyNeutrino/Thesis/defense/presentation/defense_presentation.typ

 #colbreak()

 #figure(
+  supplement: none,
-  caption: [The number of papers published using parallel-in-time integration has been growing and even accelerating over the years.], image(
+  caption: [/* The number of papers published using parallel-in-time integration has been growing and even accelerating over the years. */  Image credit: parallel-in-time.org], image(
     alt: "Histogram showing the accelerating growth of papers in the field of parallel-in-time integration over the past few decade", "images/pint_history.png"